These are the resources that you can use to support your studies:

 You will also receive an electronic copy of the SOPH Academic Handbook which discusses academic skills guidance and some strategies for active studying.
 Explore this book before you start studying.

 Additional Media and References

-All study materials will be on the iKamva learning platform and materials for core modules will also be on the USB flash drive.
+All study materials will be on the iKamva learning platform.
 Note that some of the modules also require you to buy prescribed books which are noted in the Module Introduction of those modules.

 Students taking the following modules should be aware of the requirement to buy the prescribed books.

 MPH students should purchase the relevant prescribed books themselves.
 PG Diploma students, please purchase Introduction to Public Health prescribed book yourself.
 Questioning the Solution: The Politics of Primary Health Care and Child Survival required for Population Health and Development can be purchased at the School of Public Health, contact the PG Diploma Student Administrator regarding the cost and payment details.